Visual AI Takes Quality Control to a New Level

 Let’s take a look at some of the fields where the AI visual control helps:

-• Cosmetics – Inspection of beauty products for defects and contaminations, colour & shape checks, controlling glass or plastic tubes for cleanliness and rejecting the scratched pieces.
+• Cosmetics – Inspection of beauty products for defects and contaminations, colour & shape checks, controlling glass or plastic tubes for cleanliness and rejecting scratched pieces.

 • Pharma & Medical – Visual inspection for pharmaceuticals: rejecting defective and unfilled capsules or tablets or the filling level of bottles, checking the integrity of items; or surface imperfections of medical devices.
 High-resolution recognition of materials.

-• Food industry and Agriculture – Food and beverage inspection for freshness.
+• Food Industry and Agriculture – Food and beverage inspection for freshness.
 Label print/barcode/QR code control of presence or position.

 A great example of industrial IoT is this story about a Japanese cucumber farmer who developed a monitoring system for quality check with deep learning and TensorFlow.